-Pneumatic Pipes, Tubes and Hoses
+Pneumatic Fittings: Pipes, Tubes and Hoses

-Since the hose itself is typically replaced in time due to wear, fittings for hoses are usually not permanent.
+Since the hose itself typically requires replacement in time due to wear, fittings for hoses are usually not permanent.

 Typically, pipes are defined by their inner diameter dimension.

 Tubes are typically defined by their outside diameter dimension.

 Types of Pneumatic Fittings